 Maximum of 32 riders on each ride, so book early to reserve your place!
 Up to 4 ride groups, with the options of a faster/slower group to suit the pace of riders.

-Why not make a weekend of it and stay with us for two nights?
+Why not make a challenge weekend of it and stay with us for two nights?
 Arrival Friday night, ride the Challenge Ride event and enjoy a Sunday morning ride with one of our ride leaders before heading home in the afternoon.
 We have a number of accommodation providers, including the Wheatley Arms, the Craiglands Hotel and the Riverside Hotel.
 There is a high demand for accommodation in Ilkley at the weekends during the summer period, so please contact us as soon as possible if you wish to make a reservation.

 Key Climbs: Cocking Lane, Carleton - West Road, Blacko - Gisburn Road